 Before moving into models which decompose realized volatility into signed components, it is useful to establish a set of reference results.
 We fit a reference specification to both the S&P 500 ETF and the panel where $\overline{RV}{5,t}$ is the average between lags 2 and 5 and $\overline{RV}{22,t}$ is the average value using lags 6 through 22.
 This model is identical to the specification studied in Andersen, Bollerslev, and Diebold (2007).
-Table 1 contains four panels, one for each horizon 1, 5, 22 and 66.
+The panel version of this model is identical except for the inclusion fixed effects to permit different long-run variances for each asset.
+Tables 1a and 1b each contain four panels, one for each horizon 1, 5, 22 and 66.
 The first line of each panel contains the estimated parameters and t-statistic for this specification.
-These results are in line with that has been previously documented in the literature: substantial persistence with $\phi_1 + \phi_5 + \phi{22}$ close to 1 and where he role of recent information, captured by φ_1 , diminishes as the horizon increases.
-The results for both the SPDR and the Panel are similar, although the the SPDR has somewhat larger coefficients on recent information.
+These results are in line with that has been previously documented in the literature: substantial persistence with $\phi_1 + \phi_5 + \phi{22}$ close to 1 and where the role of recent information, captured by φ_1 , diminishes as the horizon increases.
+The results for both the SPDR and the Panel are similar, although the SPDR has somewhat larger coefficients on recent information.
 The final column reports the R^2 which is computed using WLS parameter estimates and the original data.